 A lawn company will pull up in a truck and trailer, zip around on their high-speed, large width mowers, and finish cutting your lawn (and your three neighbors' lawns) in the time it takes you to finish half your lawn.
 Someone else has also done the edging and blown all the grass off your driveway and sidewalk.
 All you have to do is write a check and enjoy your day.

 Managed IT providers already have a critical mass of IT and trained personnel in place.
 Thus, they are able to offer IT solutions at a lower price than an individual business would pay to put all of the pieces together themselves – staff, office space, and IT infrastructure.

 You Aren't Too Small

-Most importantly, managed IT services are often designed for smaller companies and many managed IT providers build their businesses around providing those services to SMBs.
+Believe it or not, managed IT services are often designed for smaller companies.
+Many managed IT providers build their businesses around providing those services to SMBs.

-You size isn't an issue when outsourcing IT services.
-In fact, when you're an SMB, your smaller size means you're exactly the right size for what we and other managed IT companies do.
+Clearly size isn't an issue when outsourcing IT services.
+In fact, as an SMB, you're exactly the right size to benefit from the services that we and other managed IT companies offer.